Implementation of the CRPA model in the GENIE event generator and analysis of nuclear effects in low-energy transfer

 Fig.~\ref{fig:T2K_C_byMode} shows the T2K $\nu_\mu$ CC0$\pi$ cross-section measurement on carbon compared to HF-CRPA predictions, including the additional 2p2h and pion absorption contributions, split by interaction mode whilst Fig.~\ref{fig:T2K_CandO_modelComp} shows a comparison of all the considered GENIE models to the full carbon and oxygen measurement.

-It can be noted that all the models are in excellent agreement with each other and reasonable agreement with the T2K measurement at large angles ($\cos\theta_\mu \cos\theta_\mu >$0.8).
+It can be noted that, at large angles ($\cos\theta_\mu \cos\theta_\mu >$0.8).
 The strong suppression from RPA seems to be favoured in the carbon and oxygen analysis although, as noted in Sec~\ref{sec:t2kcomp}, it's possible a similar reduction could be obtained by reducing the non-CCQE contributions.
-With this in mind, it is interesting to note the observation that the SuSAv2-MEC model for 2p2h interactions predicts a stronger contribution at forward angles compared to alternative models such as the GFMC calculation~\cite{PhysRevX.10.031068}, while providing a similar result for the more backward bins (see Ref.~\cite{Jachowicz:2021ieb} for a more detailed discussion).
+With this in mind, it is interesting to note the observation that the SuSAv2-MEC model for 2p2h interactions predicts a stronger contribution at forward angles compared to alternative models such as the GFMC calculation~\cite{Lovato:2020kba}, while providing a similar result for the more backward bins (see Ref.~\cite{Jachowicz:2021ieb} for a more detailed discussion).

-Overall the HF-CRPA model predicts that approximately 15\% (17\%) of CCQE events in the T2K electron (muon) neutrino flux after oscillations are within the challenging low $q_0$, $q_3$ region where model differences are strongest (taking it to be broadly characterised by $q_3<$300 MeV/c, $q_0<$50 MeV).
+Overall the HF-CRPA model predicts that approximately 15\% (17\%) of CCQE events in the T2K electron (muon) neutrino flux after oscillations are within the challenging low $\omega$, $q$ region where model differences are strongest (taking it to be broadly characterised by $q_3<$300 MeV/c, $q_0<$50 MeV).
 It is therefore clear that as experiments gather more statistics, an accurate modelling of this region is required, alongside a cautious assignment of associated systematic uncertainties.

 In conclusion, the HF and HF-CRPA models have been implemented in GENIE and give substantially different predictions from other available models, particularly at low momentum and energy transfer.
 It has further been shown that the predicted evolution of the cross section as a function of neutrino energy, kinematics, flavour and target all differ between the newly implemented models and the other GENIE models considered.
-Since neutrino oscillation measurements typically rely on the correct modelling of at least some aspects of this evolution when extrapolating constraints from a near detector to a far detector, the addition of the HF(-CRPA) models to GENIE provide an important means to evaluate potential systematic uncertainties within future analyses.
+Since neutrino oscillation measurements typically rely on the correct modelling of at least some aspects of this evolution when extrapolating constraints from a near detector to a far detector, the addition of the HF and HF-CRPA models to GENIE provide an important means to evaluate potential systematic uncertainties within future analyses.